 We also know that it is critical to provide members of the Rasmussen community support during this difficult time.
-With that in mind, Dr. MaNesha Stiff, Rasmussen’s Director of Diversity, Equity & Inclusion will be hosting listening sessions with the College’s leadership team, students, faculty and staff over the coming days to provide a forum for open dialogue, listening and support with a view to fostering a stronger connection and a greater understanding of one another.
+With that in mind, Dr. MaNesha Stiff, Rasmussen’s Director of Diversity, Equity & Inclusion will be hosting listening sessions with the University's leadership team, students, faculty and staff over the coming days to provide a forum for open dialogue, listening and support with a view to fostering a stronger connection and a greater understanding of one another.

 At the same time, we must provide support specifically focused on addressing the issue of racial injustice in the communities across the nation in which our students and teams live and work.
-Rasmussen College has a long history of community service, including supporting many organizations that further the goal of social justice.
+Rasmussen University has a long history of community service, including supporting many organizations that further the goal of social justice.
 Moving forward, we will continue these efforts and seek opportunities to have an even greater and more direct impact.
 We will keep you informed of specific plans over the coming weeks and months.

 As a 120-year-old institution, we have seen injustice in our communities too often and fully advocate that it must finally end.
 We are more committed than ever to fulfilling our mission in our words and our actions, and ask you to join us in working to promote peace and justice in our collective communities.